Towards the ultimate limits of quantum channel discrimination and quantum communication: Quantum channel discrimination in different regimes

-Note that we can actually extend the input choices of product strategy to convex combination of tensor product states $\sum_{j=1}^m p_j (\Motimes_{i=1}^n \varphi_{i,j})$.
-In this case Theorem~\ref{thm: stein exponent prodcut} still holds by adding an extra step in the proof of the converse part and using the joint quasi-convexity of the Sandwiched \Renyi divergence (e.g.~\cite[Corollary 3.16]{mosonyi2015quantum}).
-This indicates that shared randomness between the input states for each uses of the channel will not help to get a faster convergence rate of the type II error for channel discrimination.
+Finally, taking $\alpha \to 1$ and applying Lemma~\ref{lem: one shot continuity} we have the converse part. \end{proof} Note that we can actually extend the input choices of product strategy to convex combination of tensor product states $\sum_{j=1}^m p_j (\Motimes_{i=1}^n \varphi_{i,j})$.
+In this case Theorem~\ref{thm: stein exponent prodcut} still holds by adding an extra step in the proof of the converse part and using the joint quasi-convexity of the sandwiched \Renyi divergence (e.g.~\cite[Corollary 3.16]{mosonyi2015quantum}).
+This indicates that shared randomness between the input states for each uses of the channel will not help to get a faster convergence rate of the Type-II error for channel discrimination.